-Existing reachability analysis that are based on ``accelerations''~\cite{Com1998,finkel02,trex_fast_accelerations05,iteratingOctagons} can be used as black-boxes for computing the formula $\prek{M_1}{\phi}$.
-However, a key limitation of all these techniques is that although they can compute the formula $\preStar{M_1}{\phi}$ for interesting subclasses of systems, on the more difficult problem of computing the formula $\prek{M_1}{\phi}$ their applicability is restricted to the narrow class of flat systems.
-Whereas, most practical systems, such as those provided by the Fast toolkit~\cite{fast} are not flat, and are not even trace-flattable wrt large subsets of states in the system.
+A key limitation of existing reachability techniques~\cite{Com1998,finkel02,trex_fast_accelerations05,iteratingOctagons} is that although they can compute the formula $\preStar{M_1}{\phi}$ for interesting subclasses of systems, on the more difficult problem of computing the formula $\prek{M_1}{\phi}$ their applicability is restricted to the narrow class of flat systems.
+Whereas, most practical systems, such as those provided by the Fast toolkit~\cite{fast} are not flat.
 A way out of this quandary is to obtain any flattening $N$ of $M_1$, and to compute the formula $\prek{N}{\phi}$.
 The presence of an infinite trace in $N$ from any state $\vec{s}$ implies the presence of the same trace in $M_1$.
 Therefore, the set of states that satisfy $\eglobally{\phi}$ in $N$ (as represented by the formula $\forall k\geq 0.\ \prek{N}{\phi}$) is guaranteed to be a subset (i.e., an under-approximation) of the set of states that satisfy $\eglobally{\phi}$ in $M_1$.